 Selecting the right Florida bankruptcy lawyer is an important decision.
 Our attorneys have extensive experience in all areas of debt relief, including:

 Chapter 7 Bankruptcy in the Orlando and Central Florida Area

-Under the new bankruptcy laws, you must first pass a means test to file Chapter 7 bankruptcy.
+Under current bankruptcy laws, you must pass a means test before filing Chapter 7 bankruptcy.
 If your current monthly income is below the Florida adjusted median income, then you automatically qualify.
 However, even if your income is above the Florida adjusted median income, you may still qualify after expenses such as car payments and retirement plan contributions are deducted from your income.
 Our lawyers have helped many people file Chapter 7 bankruptcy after other attorneys told them that they did not qualify.
 We will clearly explain the Chapter 7 bankruptcy process, the timeline and the difference between Chapter 7 versus Chapter 13 bankruptcy.

 Like other forms of debt, back taxes can create a significant financial burden.
 Filing bankruptcy can be an effective way of reducing or eliminating that burden.
 In general, filing Chapter 13 bankruptcy will allow you to discharge more tax debts than a Chapter 7 bankruptcy.
 We will help you understand how bankruptcy and debt relief will affect your federal tax liability.